-An instance of Relation_Query is designed to query for instances of relations (e.g.,

-Evidence_Statements that match patient conditions.
-Figure 20 shows an example of a Relation_Query that searches for all evidence statements on absolute contraindications of ACE Inhibitor such that the condition evaluates to true and then returns the from slot values (i.e., the medical conditions that constitute absolute contraindications).
-The semantics of a

-Relation_Query cannot be expressed in GELLO because GELLO does not have an evaluation operator that evaluates a Boolean expression as part of the language.
-The semantics of relation queries can be expressed informally as follows:
+An instance of Relation_Query is designed to query for instances of relations (e.g., Evidence_Statements that match patient conditions.
+Figure 18 shows an example of a Relation_Query that searches for all evidence statements on absolute contraindications of ACE Inhibitor such that the condition evaluates to true and then returns the from slot values (i.e., the medical conditions that constitute absolute contraindications).
+The semantics of a Relation_Query cannot be expressed in GELLO because GELLO does not have an evaluation operator that evaluates a Boolean expression as part of the language.
+The semantics of relation

 '''

-SELECT valueof selection_attribute FROM instances of

-[relationship_class] where

-relationship_type subsumes[ relationship_type] AND

-relationship_qualifier subsumes [relationship_qualifier]

-AND

-statement_subject subsumes [statement_subject] AND

-to subsumes [to] AND

-[from] evaluates to TRUE, FALSE, or UNKNOWN
+SELECT valueof selection_attribute FROM instances of [relationship_class] where relationship_type subsumes[ relationship_type] AND relationship_qualifier subsumes [relationship_qualifier] AND statement_subject subsumes [statement_subject] AND to subsumes [to] AND [from] evaluates to TRUE, FALSE, or UNKNOWN

 '''